-Gabrielle Ryder is a junior at Washington County Technical High School in their Homeland Security program.
-She is an at-large member of Washington County Association of Student Councils (WCASC) and has been involved in student government for the past three years.
-Through school, Gabrielle is a member of the National Spanish Honor Society, Fellowship of Christian Athletes, Ruriteen (high school sub-section of the Ruritan), plays on Smithsburg’s volleyball team, and archery, where she has competed at the state level three times and the national level twice.
-During her freshman year of high school, Gabrielle created STOP Stigma, which is a mental health awareness initiative in Washington County.
-Through this program, Gabrielle has hosted three mental health events, including an hour long video presentation that will be presented at every middle and high school during the 2019-2020 school year.
-She hopes to make students feel more comfortable talking about mental health and asking for help when they need it.
+Gabrielle Ryder is a senior at Washington County Technical High School in their Homeland Security program.
+She is the President of the Washington County Association of Student Councils, the secretary of her school’s SGA, and has been involved in student government for the past five years.
+Through school, Gabrielle is a member of the National Spanish Honor Society, Club UAS, Ruriteen (high school sub-section of the Ruritan), and archery, where she has competed at the state level three times and the national level twice.
+During her freshman year of high school, Gabrielle created STOP Stigma, which is a mental health awareness nonprofit in Washington County.
 After high school, she plans to double major in forensic psychology and cybersecurity.
-From there she aspires to be a Staff Operations Specialist for the FBI.
+From there she aspires to work for a government agency such as the FBI.

 Lauren Raskin is a junior at Poolesville High School and is a proud member of the Global Ecology magnet program.
 In addition to serving as Advocacy Coordinator for MASC, she is the County Affairs Deputy for MCR, the Leadership Representative of her school’s student council, and the Director of Legislative Affairs for the Maryland High School Democrats.
 Furthermore, she has started her own up and coming non-profit called Si Podemos, which is a coalition of students across the DMV region the champion for comprehensive immigration reform.
 In her free time, Lauren loves to read, write, and hike!